markraley/versioned-polymorphic-buffers/README.md

 Currently cplusplus, python, and javascript are supported using a binary wire format based on AMF3.
 Another format, such as json, is intended to be implemented.

-Basics - Language InterOperability - vpbuf/examples/poker/rel1
+## Basics - Language Interoperability - vpbuf/examples/poker/rel1
 ---------------------------------------------------------------

 The vpc compiler takes a data specification in vpc format (introduced here) and from that generates source code in the target section into the language, version range, location, and file extension specified.
 The pod keyword can be read as struct and stands for "plain old data".